JuliaActors/YAActL.jl/docs/src/usage.md

 # Usage

-> An actor is a computational entity that, in response to a message it receives, can concurrently:
+> An Actor is a computational entity that, in response to a message it receives, can concurrently:
 >
 > - send a finite number of messages to other actors;
 > - create a finite number of new actors;